ramigs/ramigs.dev/src/site/posts/2021-06-12-automating-database-backups.md

 As a general rule of thumb, before implementing a custom solution, one should investigate if the problem has already been solved.

-Although many times it has been solved already, a solution that perfectly fits our requirements does either not exist or the effort to customize it is bigger than just implementing a solution of our own.
+Although many times we may find that it has been solved already, a solution that perfectly fits our requirements does either not exist or the effort to customize it is bigger than just implementing a solution of our own.

 This was the case when I was asked to implement this automated database backup procedure.
-I didn't find anything matching the specificities of our setup, so I decided to go with a custom solution.
+I didn't find anything matching the specificities of our setup, so I had to go with a custom solution.

-Let's now examine the following diagram, an overview of the infrastructure and tools involved in this setup:
+Let's now examine the following diagram, an overview of the infrastructure and tools involved in the setup:

 ![Diagram of automated backup procedure](/img/articles/2021-06-12-automating-database-backups.png)